11 Tips for Selling Your Home in 2021

 Once the offer is accepted, the focus will be on getting to the closing table.
 Here are key action items for sellers:

 - Get repairs done quickly.
-If you’ve agreed to certain repairs before closing, getting them done promptly, and make sure you keep receipts and paid invoices to prove they were completed.
+If you’ve agreed to certain repairs before closing, get them done promptly, and make sure you keep receipts and paid invoices to prove they were completed.

 - Prepare for the walk-through.
-Buyers will do a final check to make sure there are no new issues in the home, and that you (the seller) has made agreed-upon repairs.
-Make sure all of your belongings have been removed from the home, and leave it in move-in ready condition.
+Buyers will do a final check to make sure there are no new issues in the home, and that you’ve made the agreed-upon repairs.
+Make sure all of your belongings have been removed from the home and you leave it in a move-in ready condition.

 - Review closing documents.
-Check your final documents for any errors in the address, spelling of your name or the legal description of your property.
-If the buyer is getting a mortgage, review the closing disclosure to ensure you’re paying only for the credits and costs you agreed to.
+Check your final documents for any errors in the address, your name’s spelling or your property’s legal description.
+If the buyer is getting a mortgage, review the closing disclosure to ensure you’re only covering the credits and costs you agreed to.

 - Provide keys and other home-related items to the buyer.
 Gather all house keys, garage door openers, home appliance/system manuals (if you have them) and other items a buyer will need to access and move into the home.